Archive for October, 2008

 Interview with Kelly Slater + More Footage

-Published by Evan under Videos
+Published by under Videos

 MySpaceTV has a good interview with Kelly Slater post 9th world title win.
 Nothing surprising in the video, but great footage.
 Don’t expect Kelly to be retiring anytime soon.
 The second clip is more footage of Kelly killing it on waves all over the world.